Role in the Church

-That is some pretty good fruit.
-However, if you still think these apparitions are of Satan, I would remind you of what Jesus said when He was accused of performing miracles by the power of Satan: "If a kingdom is divided against itself, that kingdom cannot stand.
+Mary’s ministry can be summed up by her words at the wedding at Cana: "Do whatever He [Jesus] tells you" (John 2:5).
+That is not a message that Satan would endorse.
+As Jesus once said: "If a kingdom is divided against itself, that kingdom cannot stand.
 And if a house is divided against itself, that house will not be able to stand.
 And if Satan has risen up against himself and is divided, he cannot stand, but is coming to an end" (Mark 3:24-26).

 The most curious objection to Mary concerns her title "The Mother of God."
-I find it hard to believe but there are actually people who think this means that Mary is the mother of the Trinity.
-That in some way the Trinity is subordinate to her; that she created or originated the God of Abraham, Isaac and Jacob.
-Obviously such an accusation is laughable to say the least.
-The title Mother of God actually has more to do with Jesus than with Mary.
+Some take this to mean that Mary is the mother of the Trinity.
+That in some way Almighty God is subordinate to her.
+Obviously, such an accusation is laughable to say the least.
+The title Mother of God has more to do with Jesus than with Mary.
 It is an assertion of His divinity.
 Mary as the "Theotokos" or God-bearer conceived our Savior by the power of the Holy Spirit.
 God was the originator and Mary was the bearer.
 As we read in Scripture Mary was the mother of Jesus … Jesus is God.
-Therefore Mary is the mother of Jesus who is God.
+Therefore, Mary is the mother of Jesus who is God.
 In short Mary is the Mother of God.
 The Gospel asserts as much in Luke 1:43 where Elizabeth says to Mary: "How does this happen to me that the mother of my Lord should come to me."
 We call Jesus Lord because He is our God.
 The mother of my Lord is the mother of my God or, to shorten it, the mother of God.

-The reluctance by some to acknowledge Mary’s unique role seems to be more about distancing ones self from the Catholic Church than a search for truth.
-All too often evidence takes a back seat to personal preference.
-Martin Luther was the father of the Protestant Reformation and I think it is safe to say that he was not the least bit shy when it came to distancing himself from the Catholic Church.
-And yet he wrote in a prologue to the Magnificat: "May the tender mother of God herself procure for me the Spirit of wisdom profitably and thoroughly to expound this song of hers."
+Martin Luther, the father of the Protestant Reformation, wrote in A Prologue to the Magnificat: "May the tender mother of God herself procure for me the Spirit of wisdom profitably and thoroughly to expound this song of hers."
 Also, in his last sermon at Wittenberg he said: "Is Christ only to be adored?
 Or is the holy Mother of God rather not to be honored?
 This is the woman who crushed the Serpent's head.
 Hear us.
 For your Son denies you nothing."

 John Calvin, in his "Institutes of the Christian Religion," wrote, "We cannot celebrate the blessings given us in Christ without commemorating at the same time how high an honor God has granted to Mary when he chose to make her the mother of his only Son."
 Ulrich Zwingli stated, "The more honor and love for Christ, the more also the esteem and honor for Mary."

-Scott Hahn once noted, just as a sculptor is honored when we admire his work, so too
+noted: Just as a sculptor is honored when we admire his work, so too is God

 For Further Study

-CD - The Gospel Truth About Mary:Vol.1 and The Gospel Truth About Mary: Vol.II
+CD - The Gospel Truth About Mary:Vol.1 by Tim Staples

 Prev.
 Essays Next